 ‘Take time and be patient with yourself.
 Recovery doesn’t happen overnight - it can be a slow process.
 Start to learn how to care for yourself.’

-Young people who have recovered from self-harm say that changes over time and changes in circumstances in life (for example moving home, changing schools, finishing exams, going to university, changing jobs or changed financial circumstances) helped them to recover.
-Once one or two of the main factors that were causing them to self-harm (such as their family situation, or bullying at school) were removed, they felt they didn’t have to use self-harm as a coping strategy.
+Young people who have recovered from self-harm say that changes in life and life circumstances (for example, moving home, changing schools, finishing exams, going to university, changing jobs or changing financial circumstances) helped them recover.
+Once one or two of the main factors that were causing them to self-harm (such as their family situation or bullying at school) were removed, they felt they didn’t have to use self-harm as a coping strategy.

 Others explained that recovery was about finding new coping strategies and more helpful ways of dealing with emotions or distress.
-This is also an important factor towards recovery from self-harm.
+This is also an important factor in recovery from self-harm.

 ‘It dawned on me that continually harming myself was not allowing me to grow; it was just proving that I was still here and I could feel.
 But wasn’t letting me push things forward, and unless I stopped doing that, I would be in the same situation forever.’

 Asking for help and having support is very important if you are trying to stop self-harming.
-It is important that you do this when you feel ready to talk about it.
+You must do this when you feel ready to talk about it.
 It doesn’t matter who you talk to, as long as it’s someone you trust and feel comfortable with.
 Talking to someone is what is important.
 You don’t have to feel that you need to deal with this on your own.
 For young people used to carrying burdens on their own, it can be hard to receive support.
 Part of recovery is trusting people enough to let them help you.

 Talking to someone you trust can help you discover why you self-harm and help to find new ways to cope with difficulties.
 Finding out what makes you happy, sad, angry, isolated, vulnerable or strong can help you develop other ways of dealing with these feelings.
 Counselling is a good way of exploring these thoughts and feelings and is available through your GP.